thinkhuman/javascript-development/scope.md

 Starting with ES6, you can also define block scope in JavaScript using the `let` operator.

+## What is "hoisting"?
+Moving the declaration of a variable to the top of its enclosing scope at runtime (e.g., to the top of the function).
+JS *also hoists functions*, so you can call a function before it is declared.
+Common practice is to declare variables at the top of scopes anyway.

 ## About the "scope chain"

 The scope chain: Scopes can nest.
 A nested variable can look "upward"--every inner level can access levels outside it.
 The scope chain is defined "lexically"--that is, functions run in the scope where they're defined, not the scope they're called from.